Hi everyone,

 Project Landscape Map in the EA Method

 In the method, we have defined an architecture product called the Project Landscape Map.
-This project landscape map presents the architecture of the (temporary) project organization itself and can be used to fix issues in the project organization and in its ecosystem.
+This project landscape map presents the architecture of the (temporary) project organization itself and can be used to fix issues in the project organization and its ecosystem.

-And of course, a project landscape map is a default visualization type on the platform to make the generation of it very easy.
+And, of course, a project landscape map is a default visualization type on the platform to make the generation of it very easy.

 Dragon1 SMART IT Projects Checklist